mzilverberg/GoogleFonts/README.md

 	<?php loadGoogleWebfonts($fonts); ?>

 The function accepts 3 options.
-See the description for each variable below, or check demo.html for some examples.
+See the description for each variable below, or check demo.php for some examples.

 **1. An array of one or more fonts**